hiep98/hiep98/README.md

 # Certifications 📜
 - ⚡ Certified Ethical Hacker (Practical) in 2022
 - ⚡ Advent of Cyber 2022 from TryHackMe
-- ⚡ Microsoft Certified: Azure Security Engineer Associate in 2021
+- ⚡ Azure Security Engineer Associate in 2021
 - ⚡ Advent of Cyber 2021 from TryHackMe
 - ⚡ Advent of Cyber 2020 from TryHackMe